adamsochorec/adamsochorec/README.md

 - Routing and structure are handled **manually**, without `.htaccess` or JS frameworks
 - Served through local environments using **XAMPP/AMPPS**
 - Used as a repository for early projects in **video, photo, and 3D**

-Let me know if you want a short description for GitHub or want to link this to other repositories like your blog or media archive.